Batyiluyolo/university-shuttle-tracking/reflection_assignment7.md

 ---

-## ✅ 3.
-GitHub Projects vs Other Tools
+## 3. GitHub Projects vs Other Tools

-### 🆚 Trello:
+### Trello:
 - Trello is very easy to use and very visual.
 - But it lacks GitHub integration, which means tracking code and tasks together is harder.

-### 🆚 Jira:
+### Jira:
 - Jira is powerful and made for large Agile teams.
 - However, it's too heavy for small solo projects and requires more setup.

-### ✅ GitHub Projects:
+### GitHub Projects:
 - Simple, lightweight, and integrated with GitHub Issues
 - No need to switch between tools
 - Easy to manage sprints directly in the same repo

-For this project, GitHub Projects was the most **practical and efficient choice**.
+For this project, GitHub Projects was the most practical and efficient choice.

 ---

-## 📈 4.
-Lessons Learned
+## 4. Lessons Learned

-- I learned how to **analyze templates** and select the right one based on project needs.
+- I learned how to analyze templates and select the right one based on project needs.
-- I gained hands-on experience creating a **Kanban board** that reflects a real Agile workflow.
+- I gained hands-on experience creating a Kanban board that reflects a real Agile workflow.
-- I now understand how to **create and track issues**, assign them, and monitor progress.
+- I now understand how to create and track issues, assign them, and monitor progress.
-- I also learned how to reflect delays and blockers by using the **Blocked** column.
+- I also learned how to reflect delays and blockers by using the Blocked column.
-- Overall, this improved my confidence in **Agile project management** using real tools.
+- Overall, this improved my confidence in Agile project management using real tools.

 ---

-## 🏁 5.
-Conclusion
+## 5. Conclusion

 This assignment helped me turn theoretical Agile planning into actual practice using GitHub Projects.
 The experience of building a custom Kanban board, managing sprint tasks, and reflecting on the process made Agile methodology feel more real and practical.
 I now feel ready to use this approach in future team or industry projects.